vcsjones/AzureSignTool/SECURITY.md

 ### E-mail

 If using GitHub reports is not preferred or you do not have a GitHub account, email at kevin@vcsjones.dev is acceptable.
-If neccessary, email content can be encrypted using [age](https://filippo.io/age) using the following recipient key:
+If necessary, email content can be encrypted using [age](https://filippo.io/age) using the following recipient key:

 ```plain
 age1jns778dpwkxta0e6tjv3345jy6dfr8a8mq9xznge7muyz6nu0v5sg7x6wn